(A pdf version of this policy is available for download here)

 i No filming, photographing or audio recording of a meeting should be carried out in such a way as to disrupt the proceedings of the meeting.

-ii If person(s) disregard the request of the chairman of the meeting to moderate or improve their behaviour, any councillor or the chairman of the meeting may move that the person be instructed to cease filming, photographing or audio recording.
+ii If person(s) disregard the request of the chair of the meeting to moderate or improve their behaviour, any councillor or the chair of the meeting may move that the person be instructed to cease filming, photographing or audio recording.
 The motion, if seconded, shall be put to the vote without discussion.

-iii If a resolution under standing order 4d(ii) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+iii If a resolution under standing order 4d(ii) is ignored, the chair of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.

 5. Committees and sub-committees